7th November, 2016

 Despite the small consumption share Legal Cigarettes contribute as much as 87% of the overall tax revenue from tobacco.
 The reason for this distorted pattern of revenue collections is that cigarettes are subjected to high and discriminatory rates of taxation compared to other tobacco products.

-It is important to note that steep increases in Excise Duty on cigarettes in recent years have resulted in further widening the differential in Excise Duty collections (on a per kg. of tobacco basis) between cigarettes and other tobacco products from 28 times in 2005-06 to over 51 times currently.
+It is important to note that steep increases in taxation on cigarettes in recent years have resulted in further widening the differential in tax collections (on a per kg. basis of tobacco consumption) between cigarettes and other tobacco products from 28 times in 2005-06 to over 51 times in 2014-15.

 As a result of such discriminatory taxation, legal cigarette’s share of total tobacco consumption in the country has declined from 21% in 1981-82 to 11% currently.
 Not surprisingly therefore, in the same period overall tobacco consumption in the country has increased by 38%.